Tāneatua Branch: Renaming

+Board Mills Line

-The Whakatane Board Mills Line, a private line, was built and operated by the Whakatane Board Mills from Awakeri to their mill in 1939 to serve their large operation.
-This line was privately operated by the mill until 1999 when the then national rail operator Tranz Rail took over the operation of the line.
+The Whakatane Board Mills Line, a private line, was built and operated by the Whakatane Board Mills (WBM) from Awakeri to their mill in 1937 to serve their large operation.
+It was proposed that NZR would take over the line once it was completed, but despite several attempts to reach an agreement between the two parties, the line remained in WBM ownership.

+This line was privately operated by the mill until 1999 when the then-national rail operator Tranz Rail took over the operation of the line.
 Tranz Rail discontinued operating the line in 2001.
 The line was closed in 2003, together with the mothballing of the entire Tāneatua Branch line.